-4.11.2 Importing a certificate from the command line interface
+5.11.2 Importing a certificate from the command line interface

-- 1. To import a certificate from the command line interface, connect to the SMC server via the console port or SSH connection. - Enter the command smc-install-certificate
+- 1. To import a certificate from the command line interface, connect to the SMC server via the console of your hypervisor or in SSH. - 2.
+Enter the command smc-install-certificate